-- End secret commissioner meetings with lobbyists once hearings on rate increases begin at the commission.
-This is illegal in forty-nine other states.
+- End secret commissioner meetings with lobbyists during rate increase hearings.
+This is illegal in 49 states.

 - Provide public access to secret utility reports.
-Utility reports are currently redacted or labeled a “trade secret” to block the public from holding them accountable for their decisions.
+Utility reports are currently redacted or labeled a “trade secret” to block the public from holding them accountable.

 - Provide free transcripts for public hearings.
-The Ga PSC is a state agency funded with taxpayer dollars.
-Yet transcripts cost .40¢ per page and run into hundreds of dollars, blocking public participation and transparency.
+The Ga PSC is a state agency funded by taxpayers.
+Yet transcripts cost .40¢ per page and run into hundreds of dollars, blocking public participation & transparency.

 Rein in Corporate Waste at Plant Vogtle

 - Plant Vogtle needs a budget, not a blank check.
 Any costs exceeding that budget must be paid by Georgia Power shareholders and not customers.
-Even if all work stopped today Georgians are on the hook for $30 billion, a 100% cost overrun, making it the most expensive power plant ever built on earth.
+Even if all work stopped today, Georgians are on the hook for $30 billion – a 100% cost overrun.
+That makes Vogtle the most expensive power plant ever built on earth.

-- Vogtle caused rate increases are expected to begin in 2022 and are likely to put Georgia Power customers #1 in the nation for highest power bills.
-Georgia is already the 4th highest.
+- Vogtle caused rate increases are expected to begin in 2022 and are likely to make GA Power customers pay the highest bills in the nation.

 - Remove barriers to quality, reliable, affordable internet.
 The pandemic exposed gaping holes in Georgia’s internet coverage.
 The internet is required in order for people to work from home, attend virtual classes, look for work, and engage in their community.
 Over 10% of the state lacks high quality internet.
 The Ga PSC has authority to help fix that.